When to Remove an Arrester from Service

 Different failure modes for porcelain and polymer-housed arresters.

 In the case of substation arresters, conversion to polymeric housings has been far slower since the safety risk to the public is not perceived to be as high.
 Moreover, since these arresters are generally equipped with venting ports for pressure relief, there is less risk of explosion.
 Still, this risk for a porcelain-housed arrester increases if it is the practice of a utility to either automatically or manually restore power at a substation without first examining its condition.
 Those utilities that follow this practice should ideally replace porcelain arresters with polymeric-housed units that have less explosive end-of-life events, even under severe conditions.
 To add to the risk, there are times when available system fault current may have been increased over time with no consideration given to the capability of existing arresters.
-If they were installed e.g. 30 years ago, it is quite probable that they do not have the short circuit withstand needed.
-Indeed, the risk of fragmenting porcelain should be seriously considered whenever deciding when to replace an arrester.
+For example, if they were installed 30 years ago, it is probable that they do not have the short circuit withstand needed.
+Indeed, risk of fragmenting porcelain should be seriously considered whenever deciding when to replace an arrester.

 Advertisement